Kaivosukeltaja/php-indefinite-article/README.md

 http://search.cpan.org/dist/Lingua-EN-Inflect/lib/Lingua/EN/Inflect.pm

-This adaptation of the module is made by Niko Salminen (http://nikosalminen.com) and distributed under the BSD licence.
+This adaptation of the module is made by Niko Salminen (http://nikosalminen.com) and distributed under the simplified BSD licence.